Ruud Verkuijlen

 Rudolf "Ruud" Verkuijlen (born 13 October 1960) is a Dutch police commissioner, civil servant, and politician.
 A member of the conservative liberal People's Party for Freedom and Democracy (VVD), he was appointed to the House of Representatives in September 2021 after having participated in the 2021 general election.
+He lost his bid for re-election in November 2023.
 He previously worked for the National Police and served on the Hilversum municipal council in the years 2014–21.

 Early life and career

 Verkuijlen was born in 1960 in Amsterdam and grew up in its western borough.
 His father was the president of a trade organization.
 Verkuijlen joined the Amsterdam police force in 1986, working at its Lijnbaansgracht police station and rose to the rank of chief inspector.
 He left the Amsterdam police in 2005 in favor of the Ministry of the Interior and Kingdom Relations to head the services and contracts department for C2000, the communications system used by Dutch emergency services.
 Three years later, he became leader of the police profession department of the Nederlands Politie Instituut (Dutch police institute) in Zeist.
 Verkuijlen followed an executive master in police management at the Netherlands School of Public Administration starting in 2009, and he was the manager of the violence against police officers and public services program at the Ministry of the Interior and Kingdom Relations between 2010 and 2012.
 Verkuijlen started serving as the National Police's head of research and development in the latter year.
 He filled that post until he became manager of the violence against police officers program and New Year coordinator in 2016.

 Verkuijlen reacted disappointed when the third Rutte cabinet stated in 2018 that it was against prohibiting firecrackers and skyrockets around New Year's Day.
 He argued it would have solved a large part of the aggression and violence against the police during that period.
 He clarified that he did not find a ban on all consumer fireworks necessary.
 Verkuijlen later called on mayors to force people who have been caught with illegal fireworks in the past to report to their local police station on New Year's Eve to prevent them from causing unrest.
 The following year, amidst an increasing number of reports of violence against police officers, Verkuijlen said he thought that society was having behavioral issues and that people were getting more and more short-tempered.
 He also pled for additional legislation against doxing because of its danger to police officers.